Jossroman/jossroman.github.io/_pages/about.md

 I am a macroeconomist with research interests in climate change, public policies, finance, and heterogeneities.

 I received my PhD in economics from [PSL Research University - Paris Dauphine](https://dauphine.psl.eu/en/) in December 2021.
-After visiting the [Grantham Research Institute](https://www.lse.ac.uk/granthaminstitute/) at the London School of Economics, I joined the [European Commission's Joint Research Centre](https://joint-research-centre.ec.europa.eu/index_en) in Ispra.
+After visiting the [Grantham Research Institute](https://www.lse.ac.uk/granthaminstitute/) at the London School of Economics, I joined the [European Commission's Joint Research Centre](https://joint-research-centre.ec.europa.eu/index_en) where I spent 3 years in the macroeconomic modelling team.
+I am now a senior researcher at the [Paris School of Economics](https://www.parisschoolofeconomics.eu/) within the [Institute for Macroeconomic and International Policies](https://i-mip.eu/en/the-institute/).

-The views expressed on this website and in my papers are my own and do not necessarily reflect the views of the European Commission.